StatCan/aaw-security-proposal/02-storage.md

 the unclassified Standard MinIO instance will be performed.
 A write-only bucket on the Standard MinIO instance will be mirrored to a read-only bucket on the protected B MinIO instance.

+The synchronization pod will be the only pod which will be authorized to access both the Unclassified and Protected B MinIO instances.
+The credentials assigned to it will be:

+* Read-only on the Unclassified instance in the “Sync” bucket
+* Write-only on the Protected B instance in the “Sync” bucket

+All users will have write access to the “Sync” bucket on the Unclassified instance, and all users will have read access to the “Sync” bucket on the Protected B instance.

 ## Receiving and outputing Protected B data to/from AAW